sparrowcode/PermissionsKit/README.md

 ## Usage

 This project had separate modules for the display UI options.
-The interfaes are: `Dialog`, `List` and `Native`.
+The interfaces are: `Dialog`, `List` and `Native`.
 Each interface has delegates and a datasource.
 If you want see an example app, open `SPPermissions.xcodeproj` and choose the `Example` target.

 ### Dialog

 This is a Modal alert, which was used in the previous version (<5.x).
-I recomend the use of this alert styly when your requested permissions are less than three.
+I recomend the use of this alert style when your requested permissions are less than three.
 Usage will be:

 ```swift
 let controller = SPPermissions.dialog([.camera, .photoLibrary])